francoismichel/ssh3-spec/draft-michel-ssh3.md

 defined in this document may be implemented using HTTP/2.
 This document is a first introductory document and we limit its current scope to HTTP/3.

-## How HTTP/3 improves SSH
+## How SSH benefits from HTTP/3

 Using HTTP/3 and QUIC as a substrate for SSH brings several different benefits.
+This section highlights these benefits.

+### QUIC, datagrams support and streams multiplexing

 Using QUIC, SSH3 can send data through both reliable streams and unreliable datagrams.
 This makes SSH3 able to support port forwarding for both TCP and UDP-based protocols.
 Being based exclusively on TCP, SSHv2 does not offer UDP port forwarding and therefore provides no support to UDP-based protocols such RTP or the QUIC protocol.
 This lack of UDP support in SSHv2 may become problematic as the use of QUIC applications (HTTP/3, MOQT {{MOQT}}) grows in the Internet.
 Support for UDP port forwarding with SSH3 also allows accessing real-time media content such as low-latency live video available on the server.